pooyaww/AnyHLS_SDx/SDAccel/box_filter_ocl/README.md

 ## Filter Chain
-OpenCL kernel compilation flow
+1. OpenCL kernel compilation flow using vivado_hls Building xo file via vivado_hls using makefile

+`vivado_hls -f make_sdaccel_kernel.tcl`

-linking xo files `xocc -l --platform xilinx_u280_xdma_201910_1 box_filter.xo -o box_filter.xclbin`
+then linking xo files with platform to generate xclbin file

+`xocc -l --platform xilinx_u280_xdma_201910_1 box_filter.xo -o box_filter.xclbin`

 use xcpp for host code compilation

 run host code passing xclbin file as its parameter

+2. Directly building xclbin file by *XOCC* without calling vivado_hls

 ----
-poring HLS generated kernel to OpenCL flow
+### Poring HLS generated kernel to OpenCL flow

 - SDAccel kernel must have one and only one s_axilite interface which will be used by host application to configure the kernel.
 *bundle control* is defined which is s_axilite interface and associated with all the arguments (in, out,...),